bozsahin/thebench/README.md

 A tool for working with Natural Language Monad of Command

-To install and use the tool you need:
+YOU NEED:

+- A linux-like command facility, such as any Linux, MacOS or Window's WSL system (wsl2 or better)
 - <a href="https://www.python.org/">Python 3.8  or above</a>
 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>
 - <a href="https://git-scm.com/downloads">git</a> (actually, git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do step 2.
 If you do care about updates, git is safest and easiest).

 TO INSTALL:

-Please do steps 1-2:

-1. Open a terminal (in Linux, Mac or Windows with WSL system---with terminal in that system), and change to the directory where you want to install the tool.
+1. Open a terminal, and change to the directory where you want to install the tool.
 Then do:

    <code>git clone https://github.com/bozsahin/thebench</code>